mattrosi/WP16/outline.md

 - we can compare these two approaches
 - show differences in percentage forecast by access type
 - side by side box or violin plot with dots
+- The stated desire to buy provides a higher estimate than the previously electrified villages
 - x-axis access type
 - color forecast method
 - y-axis percentage ownership after electrification